Sutongtong233/Sutongtong233/README.md

 ### Detecting influential nodes via GNN:
 My recent works focus on post-hoc explanation of Graph Neural Networks, specifically, selecting those influential nodes after model training via perturbation-based analysis.
 The main contributions are:
 - **Model**: Provide a perturbation framework for global understanding graph data leveraging power of GNNs, which consider attribute and topological information simultaneously.
+- **Algorithm**: Approximately solve the high computational combinatorial optimization problem by converting the discrete constraint into regularizer, then the unconstrained convex optimization problem can be solved efficiently.
+It is guaranteed that the solution can be recovered back to origin discrete space.
+- **Experiment**: Experiments on both synthetic and real world dataset demonstrate our advantages over baselines.
+The evaluation includes two aspects: model and human, with qualitative and quantitative metrics.
 ![](https://Sutongtong233.github.io/static/app_sale.png)

 ### Online recommendation system via active search:
 Most of the recommendation systems face the cold-start problem, namely, lack of interaction records for new items or users and requires a high computational cost for retraining.
 My recent work focus on online recommendation algorithm through active search of new user preference.
+The main contributions are:
+- **Algorithm**: We design a linear programming model to efficiently search the user reference point with preference pairs.
+There is efficiency advantage over previous probabilistic methods, from $600$ to $7500$.
+- **Active search module**: I design this module, which aims to select more informative pair in each round.
+Ablation studies verify the effectiveness of this module: with the same number of questions, introducing this module can improve the recommendation quality.

 ![](https://Sutongtong233.github.io/static/easilp.png)